-How do I make Restaurant-Style shrimp salad?
+How to make shrimp salad

 After cooking and chilling, the next step is to peel and devein the shrimp.
 The next step is to rough cut the shrimp, but don’t cut the pieces too small.
 You’re buying good shrimp and you want your guests to see nice big chunks of shrimp.

-In a large mixing bowl add all the ingredients together and mix well.
+In a large mixing bowl, add all the ingredients together and mix well.
 Chill the mixture for one hour before serving.
 This will the flavors time to build.

-If there’s any leftover on day two you’ll find the shrimp salad bursting with flavor.
+If there’s any leftover on day two, you’ll find the shrimp salad bursting with flavor.
 The mayonnaise may look a little runny, but the flavor will make up for the appearance.